adrianomota/adrianomota/README.md

-## Hi!
-I'm Adriano Mota
+## Hi there!
+I'm Adriano Mota!
-##### Software Engineer passionate about technology, distributed system, Elixir functional language and all about Erlang VM ecosystem.
+##### Software Engineer passionate about technology, distributed system, Elixir, functional language, web3 and all about Erlang VM ecosystem.

 - 🚀 I'm always learning and use functional language Elixir to produce Liveview app (PETAL Stack ) in order to real-time user experiences, Api applications and all ecosystem Erlang VM!
-- 👀 I'm very interested in Elixir and functional programming λ
+- 👀 I'm very interested in Elixir, Web Full Stack deveopment, Web3 and functional programming λ
 - 🎓 graduated in computer science
 - 🙂 I'm currently working fullstack engineer at @ltm
 - 📬 i'm open to opportunities in elixir and phoenix, liveview and backend engineer